What makes a good image?

 IV) Story: How these subjects and perspectives come together to provide context, tell a story, pose a question, or spark the imagination; and

-V) Integration: The ways in which these different layers — these perspectives on an image — work together to strengthen one another.
+V) Integration: The ways in which these different ingredients — these perspectives on an image — work together to strengthen one another.

 Not all of these layers are necessary for a good image.
 In fact, different genres of photography often put more weight on some than others (though a healthy dose of the last will improve all).
-A good landscape image, for example, might focus most heavily on composition (II), subject (III), and technical details (I); while a photojournalistic image might place a story (IV) as the top priority.
+A good landscape image, for example, might focus most heavily on technical details (I), composition (II), and the subject (III); while a photojournalistic image might place the story (IV) as the top priority.

 is the subject interesting, important, enlightening